rust-lang/surveys/surveys/2021-contributor-survey/questions.md

 ### Are you burnt out or do you feel you're at risk of burning out?

+Select all that apply:

 - I am burnt out.
 - I am at risk of burning out.
 - I am not burnt out but I have been in the past.
 - I have not been burnt out.

+### If you've experienced burnout, is it related to your contributions to the Rust project?

+- Yes
+- No

 > **justification**
 >